dbmeads/reactivate/README.md

 });
 ```

-First, you can clearly see that there’s no logic in this form.
+Notice in the example component above, that there is logic in this form.
 It works via the API.

 Notice that the submission simply triggers the API.